License GuideSOC 41-3091

 How to Get a Auctioneer License.

-You'll follow a consistent path across most states.
-Start with accredited education, then pass a national or state exam.
-Next comes supervised experience under an established professional.
-A background check happens before licensure.
-After you're licensed, you'll complete continuing education hours before each renewal.
-The exact requirements shift by state: education hours, degree levels, and experience minimums all differ.
-Check your specific state's rules early to plan your timeline.
+You'll follow a five-step path in most states.
+First, complete accredited education in your field.
+Next, pass either a national or state exam.
+Then gain supervised experience (the hours required differ by state).
+You'll undergo a background check before licensure.
+After you're licensed, you must complete continuing education before each renewal.
+Requirements for education hours, degrees, and experience lengths vary, so check your specific state's rules.

 1